 Does it matter that Baserow does not have extensions? | Because of Baserow’s open-core nature, developers can already build and publish Baserow plugins, which can do what Airtable’s extensions do, plus much more |

-Airtable has an interface designer that helps share data from the database without providing direct access to the database. | Baserow is developing a similar frontend solution to be launched in 2023 that allows users to display and interact with the data from the database. |
+Airtable has an interface designer that helps share data from the database without providing direct access to the database. | Baserow allows users to display and interact with the data from the database. |

-Does Baserow have fewer view types than Airtable? | While Baserow does have fewer views, more views are in development, including some that Airtable does not have (such as Survey view). |
+Does Baserow have fewer view types than Airtable? | Baserow has Timeline, Form, Grid, Calendar, and more views, including some that Airtable does not have (such as Survey view). |

 Is Baserow’s enterprise tier production-ready? | Baserow is enterprise-ready.
 With a self-hosted version, we are even more enterprise-ready than Airtable. |